You are here: Infothek - Blood Pressure and Diet - Blood Pressure and Garlic

 Knoblauch

-Contrary to popular belief, the studies on the blood-pressure-lowering effects of Allium sativum the botanical name for garlic are not so clear-cut.
+Contrary to popular belief, studies on garlic's blood-pressure-lowering effects (Allium sativum is the botanical name for garlic) aren't very clear-cut.

-In 2008, eleven different studies on garlic's effect on blood pressure were analyzed.
-Some studies did show better blood pressure reduction with garlic compared with placebo (the higher the starting blood pressure, the larger the possible reduction), but no consistent results could be found.
+In 2008, eleven different studies on lowering blood pressure with garlic were analyzed.
+Some studies did show better blood-pressure reductions with garlic compared with placebos (the higher the starting blood pressure, the larger the possible reduction), but no consistent results were found.
 This was partly due to insufficient methodological quality in some studies.
-For example, details on how blood pressure was measured during the study periods were often missing.
+For example, many did not report how blood pressure was measured during the study period.

-In 2010, Australian researchers studied the effect of socalled black garlic in patients with hard-to-control high blood pressure.
-Black garlic is regular garlic that has been aged by fermentation.
-The 50 participants took four capsules daily for twelve weeks containing black garlic extract (960 mg with 2.4 mg Sallylcysteine) or a matching placebo.
+In 2010, Australian researchers examined the effect of so-called black garlic in patients with hard-to-control high blood pressure.
+Black garlic is regular garlic that's been "aged" by fermentation.
+The 50 participants took four capsules daily for twelve weeks containing black garlic extract (960 mg with 2.4 mg S-allylcysteine) or a matching placebo.
 The results showed a reduction in blood pressure, but it was not statistically significant.

-A 2016 metaanalysis also showed a reduction in blood pressure values, although about one third of study participants did not respond to the garlic.
+A 2016 meta-analysis also showed a reduction in blood pressure values, but about one third of the study participants did not respond to garlic.

-In 2019 another metaanalysis was published, looking at 12 studies in which participants took garlic as a powder or capsule or as aged garlic.
+In 2019 another meta-analysis was published that looked at 12 studies in which participants took garlic as a powder or capsule, or in the form of aged garlic.

-It found that garlic reduced participants' systolic blood pressure by an average of 810 mmHg and the diastolic pressure by about 56 mmHg.
-However, this effect was not seen in everyone; some participants fell short of these average reductions.
-This appears to be related to how well each person is supplied with B vitamins.
+This analysis found that garlic lowered participants' systolic blood pressure by an average of 810 mmHg and diastolic pressure by about 56 mmHg.
+However, this did not occur in all participantssome fell below these average effects, meaning their blood pressure dropped less.
+This is thought to be related to how well each person is supplied with B vitamins.

-The analysis also showed that aged garlic had a beneficial effect on the arteries, specifically reducing arterial stiffness.
-It was also found that aged garlic, like other garlic preparations, has a bloodthinning effect, but it does not increase the risk of bleeding.
+It was also shown that aged garlic has a positive effect on the arteries, specifically on arterial stiffness.
+It was further found that aged garlic, like other garlic products, has a blood-thinning effect, but does not increase the bleeding risk.

-It is important to mention that garlic can interact with various medications.
-It can increase the antiplatelet (bloodthinning) effect of antiplatelet drugs, such as aspirin.
-Because an increased effect in this case a higher tendency to bleed is also possible when taken together with oral anticoagulants like Marcumar, as well as newer agents such as Xarelto, Eliquis, etc., garlic supplements are not recommended in these situations.
+It's important to mention that garlic can interact with various medications.
+It can enhance the antiplatelet ("blood-thinning") effect of platelet aggregation inhibitors, such as aspirin.
+Because an increased bleeding tendency may also occur when taken with oral anticoagulants like Marcumar, and with newer agents such as Xarelto, Eliquis, etc., garlic supplements are not recommended in these situations.
 On the other hand, garlic can reduce the effectiveness of protease inhibitors in people with HIV.

-The 2019 metaanalysis confirmed a bloodpressurelowering effect of garlic.
-However, this effect was not observed in all participants.
+The 2019 meta-analysis confirmed a blood-pressure-lowering effect of garlic.
+However, this was not seen in all participants.
 Some people respond to garlic with lower blood pressure, others do not.
-As that metaanalysis suggested, this may partly depend on B vitamin status.
-Taking the possible interactions into account, you can certainly enjoy fresh garlic as a food.
-Whether you should use a garlic supplement to lower blood pressure should be discussed with your treating physician first especially if you are already taking medication for high blood pressure.
+As that meta-analysis suggested, this may depend on B-vitamin status.
+Considering the possible interactions mentioned, you can enjoy fresh garlic as a food.
+Whether to use a garlic supplement to lower blood pressure should, however, be discussed with your treating doctor firstespecially if you are already taking medication for high blood pressure.

 Sources: